Xiaomingzzhang/InvariantManifolds.jl/README.md

 Main features:

 - Compute saddles' one-dimensional manifolds of smooth mapping;
+- Compute saddles' two-dimensional manifolds of autonomous vector field;
-- Compute saddles' one-dimensional manifolds of non-smooth mapping: these mapping are the time-T-map of a non-smooth ODE systems, e.g., impact systems, piecewise smooth systems, and simple Fillippov systems;
+- Compute saddles' one-dimensional manifolds of non-smooth mapping: these mapping are the time-T-map of a non-smooth ODE systems, e.g., impact systems, piecewise smooth systems, and simple Fillippov systems.

-- Compute saddles' two-dimensional manifolds of autonomous vector field.
+To use this package, first install [julia](https://julialang.org/), than run `using Pkg; Pkg.add("https://github.com/Xiaomingzzhang/InvariantManifolds.jl")`

-# Basic example: Unstable manifold of Henon map
+## Basic example: Unstable manifold of Henon map
 Consider the Henon map:

 $$